tinymce/tinymce-docs/tinydrive/integrations/googledrive-integration.md

 Here is an interactive example of Google Drive enabled on {{site.cloudfilemanager}}.

-{% include live-demo.html id="drive-demo-googledrive" %}
+{% include live-demo.html id="drive-standalone-googledrive" type="tinydrive" %}